Saturday Night Live season 47: Cast

+This cast stayed on longer than usual (with an average of 8–10 years), compared to previous casts, and executive producer Lorne Michaels attributed this to the COVID-19 pandemic, since there was nowhere for the cast to go at the time, and that several of them would've left earlier had the pandemic not happened.
+Bryant and McKinnon have confirmed that this was the case for themselves specifically.

-Don Roy King, who had directed the show since Season 32, retired after the ninth episode, hosted by Paul Rudd.
-He was succeeded by Liz Patrick, a longtime director of The Ellen DeGeneres Show.
-In addition, longtime producer and head of talent relations Lindsay Shookus left the show after 20 years.
+This was also the final season for longtime director Don Roy King, who had directed the show since 2006.
+King retired after the ninth episode, hosted by Paul Rudd, and was succeeded by Liz Patrick, a longtime director of The Ellen DeGeneres Show.
+In addition, longtime producer Lindsay Shookus, who had been with the show since 2002, left at the end of this season.

 This season saw the deaths of four former cast members; on September 14, 2021, a month before the season began, former cast member and Weekend Update anchor Norm Macdonald died at the age of 61 after a nine-year battle with leukemia.
-Two months later, on November 6, former featured player Peter Aykroyd died at the age of 65 from sepsis caused by an untreated abdominal hernia.
-Later in the season, on April 12, 2022, at the age of 67, season 6 cast member Gilbert Gottfried died after a long illness from a rare ventricular tachycardia disorder complicated by type II myotonic dystrophy.
-On May 6, season 11 cast member Dan Vitale died from heart disease at the age of 66.
+Two months later, on November 6, former featured player from season 5 Peter Aykroyd died at the age of 65 from sepsis caused by an untreated abdominal hernia.
+Later in the season, on April 12, 2022, at the age of 67, season six cast member Gilbert Gottfried died after a long illness from a rare ventricular tachycardia disorder complicated by type II myotonic dystrophy.
+On May 6, short-lived season 11 cast member Dan Vitale died from heart disease at the age of 66.

-This was the final season for McKinnon and Aidy Bryant, who both had been cast members since 2012, Kyle Mooney, who had been a cast member since 2013, and Davidson, who had been with the cast since 2014.

-On September 1, 2022, it was announced that Melissa Villaseñor and Alex Moffat, both cast members since 2016, would be departing the show alongside first-year featured player Aristotle Athari.

-On September 19, 2022, it was also announced that Chris Redd, who had been a cast member since 2017, would be departing the show.